ssbc/dev.scuttlebutt.nz/docs/rust/sunrise-choir.md

 ### Validation

 A valid signature isn't the only constraint that SSB messages have to meet.
-The [ssb-validate](https://github.com/sunrise-choir/ssb-validate) crate helps us create and verify messages to ensure that they conform to the [message format](https://ssbc.github.io/scuttlebutt-protocol-guide/#message-format).
+The [ssb-validate](https://github.com/sunrise-choir/ssb-validate) crate helps us to verify that messages conform to the [message format](https://ssbc.github.io/scuttlebutt-protocol-guide/#message-format).

 ```rust
 use ssb_validate;